Firefund/firefund-lfs/fonts/README.md

 > just because a font feature exist, it does not mean that your font will
 > support that feature.
 You have to try and have a lot of patience.
 > We could set _Subsetting_ which would allow us to exclude Vietnamese
-> and Cyrillic.
+> and Cyrillic from Roboto.
 Of special interest
 > is `Tabular Numerals` which is the numbers specially designed to have equal
 > width when next to each other - think a counter where you don't want the numbers
 > to jump to the left and right as they change.